aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 Here, the `bytes32` keys are the permission hashes and the `address` values are either zero-address flags, such as `ALLOW_FLAG = address(0)` and `UNSET_FLAG = address(2)` indicating if the permission is set, or an actual address pointing to a `PermissionOracle` contract, which is discussed in the next section of this guide.

-### Authentication modifiers
+### Authorization modifiers

-Using **authentication modifiers** is how we make functions permissioned.
+Using **authorization modifiers** is how we make functions permissioned.
 Permissions are associated with functions by adding the `auth` modifier, which includes the permission identifier in the function’s definition header.

 For example, one can only withdraw funds from a DAO when the address making the call has been granted the `WITHDRAW_PERMISSION_ID` permission.